Ficool

 Chapter 3 - Aegis Vanguard Military Academy

-"Let me go!" he shouted, pulling against the cuffs.
-"You really think death is a fair punishment for streaking in public?!"
+"Let me go!"
+He twisted hard, got nowhere, twisted again.
+"You really think death is a fair punishment for streaking?!"

-Back at the detention center, after a full examination, the officers had estimated his age to be around seventeen or eighteen.
-In this world, that meant one thing—mandatory enrollment.
-Anyone within that age range was required to attend a military academy training until they were eligible to be officially drafted at twenty.
+Back at the detention center, a medical examination had put his age somewhere between seventeen and eighteen.
+In this world, that meant one thing: mandatory enrollment.
+Every person within that age range was required to attend a military academy until they were eligible to be drafted at twenty.

-The school was located right outside the city.
-Its campus was quite large, spanning over four thousand acres of land.
-In addition to its classrooms and research facilities, it featured exclusive housing for both students and faculty, vast training grounds, and multiple specialized arenas.
-Among them was one of the largest battle arenas in the region, capable of hosting major professional tournaments.
+The school was enormous — over four thousand acres sprawling just outside the city.
+Classrooms, research facilities, housing for students and faculty, vast training grounds, specialized arenas.
+At its heart stood one of the largest battle arenas in the region, capable of hosting major professional tournaments.

-But it wasn't his appearance that commanded attention.
+It wasn't his appearance that silenced the room.
 It was his presence.
-The moment he stepped fully onto the stage, the atmosphere shifted, and the crowd instinctively lowered its voice in respect.
+The moment he stepped fully onto the stage, the atmosphere changed, and the crowd quieted without being asked.

-Stopping at the center of the stage, he planted his staff firmly against the ground.
+He stopped at the center, planted his staff against the ground —

 Thud.